Redoxahmii/json-to-types.nvim/README.md

 ## 🚀 Usage

-- Reason for appending `Types` before the file name is to avoid overwriting if there is an already `.ts` file in the same directory with the same name.
+- Reason for appending `Types-` before the file name is to avoid overwriting if there is an already `.ts` file in the same directory with the same name.
 - Use the command `:ConvertJSONtoTS` to convert the JSON to TypeScript types and save the file immediately.
 - Use this command `:ConvertJSONtoTSBuffer` to convert the JSON to TypeScript types and open them in a split buffer to check first before saving the file.
 - You can also make keybindings for the mentioned commands by referring to the method provided above.